Fengshui woodland: Village fengshui woodland

 The number of subtypes of Fengshui woodland in the village is more than the other two in which 6 subtypes are included.
 The first is Back mountain fengshui woodland, the type of fengshui woodland that is often found near ancestral temples (note: ancestral temple is different from ordinary temple in that ordinary temple is where gods are enshrined while ancestral temple is built in name of ancestors).
 The second is Shan’ao fengshui woodland, also called the Mountain gap fengshui woodland, which is commonly located in depression on the side of a ridge.
 The third, Water gate fengshui woodland, has two subtypes, including Water head/village head, Water/village mouth.
 Head and mouth only differ in geographical position.
 Head usually refers to the entrance of a village.
 Correspondingly, mouth refers to exit of a village.
 The two subtypes of fengshui woodland can be concluded as the type of Water gate because water gate in Jiangxi province is called shui kou.
 The meaning of Shui kou in Chinese is equivalent to that of water gate in English.
-It can refers to water/ river in entrance or exit simultaneously.
+It can refer to water/river in entrance or exit simultaneously.
 The fourth is Paintbrush holder (Bi jia) fengshui woodland.
 The name of this type is narrow woodland on the edge of a village.
 The fifth is homestead fengshui woodland, which has two sub types.
 One is named wind break fengshui woodland, the other is named footstone fengshui woodland.
 These two kinds of fengshui woodland are basically built around houses.